zimfw/zimfw/README.md

 ![syntax-highlighting]

 ### And much more!
-Zim has many modules!
+Zim has many [modules available][modules].
 Enable as many or as few as you'd like.

 Installation
 ------------